Market Position Statement - Messages to the market

 Older people:

-- We will continue with service development within our existing extra care schemes which provide a bridge between independent living and residential care homes.
-This includes working with our care providers and housing providers to develop a community hub model which supports family and community links and connections.
+- We will continue with service development within our existing extra care services, which provide a bridge between independent living and residential care homes.

 People with learning disabilities and mental health needs: